vcrice/udacity_project/capstone_project/capstone_proposal.md

 ### Benchmark Model

 After surveyed several report, the reported accuracy of microscopy method is around 93~95% , the model should be comparable to that (Although the data source is different in these cases).
+Also , compare this from scratch model with other models trained by transfer learning.

 ref: